 - Storage Capacity: to reduce the failure domain it is likely that every node will have between 12 and 24 SATA drives, but, in extreme situations, and to lower power consumption, it could be possible to use larger server configurations.

-Example 2: General purpose object store
+2: General purpose object store

-Many enterprises are adopting object storage to store data coming from several applications, and as primary storage solutions.
-In many cases they don’t even know what they will store in the future because the number of applications and front-end appliances changes continuously.
+Many enterprises are adopting object storage to store data coming from several applications, and as theis primary storage.
+In many cases they don't even know what they will store in the future because the number of applications and front-end appliances changes continuously.
 This is similar to what happens to ISPs: both of these use cases need a solution that can do a little bit of everything, especially at the beginning.

 Nodes for this type of workload are a bit more performance conscious, making the cluster more reactive: